 India's two-wheeler industry recently became the largest market in the world, replacing China.

 He said the government is also looking forward to adopting new and different ways to promote clean, safe, cheap and futuristic mobility services, which will help in creation of jobs in research, development and manufacturing sector.

 According to a report of NITI Aayog, India can reduce energy demand by 64 per cent and carbon emissions by 37 per cent with the help of connected, shared and electric passenger mobility across the country.

+The GARC located in the southern auto-cluster of the country is now notified under the Central Motor Vehicle Rules, 1989 to issue test certificates for homologation.
 The facilities are expected to be used by the automotive original equipment manufacturers and component manufacturers for homologation and research & development.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)